-To indicate that the only call to be made on the object after SaveChanges is IUnknown::Release, set no flags for the ulFlags parameter.
+To indicate that the only call to be made on the object after SaveChanges will be IUnknown::Release, set no flags for the ulFlags parameter.
 An error from SaveChanges indicates that it could not make the pending changes permanent.
 Different providers handle the absence of flags on the SaveChanges call differently.
-Some providers treat this state the same as KEEP_OPEN_READONLY; other providers interpret it the same as KEEP_OPEN_READWRITE.
+Some treat this state the same as KEEP_OPEN_READONLY; others interpret it the same as KEEP_OPEN_READWRITE.
 Still other providers shut down the object when they do not receive flags on the SaveChanges call.

-Some properties, typically computed properties, cannot be processed until you call SaveChanges and, in some cases, Release.
+Some properties, typically computed properties, cannot be processed until you call SaveChanges and, in particular cases, Release.

 When you make bulk changes, such as saving attachments to multiple messages, defer error processing by setting the MAPI_DEFERRED_ERRORS flag in ulFlags.
 If you save multiple attachments to multiple messages, make one SaveChanges call to each attachment and one SaveChanges call to each message.
 Set the MAPI_DEFERRED_ERRORS flag for each attachment call and for all messages except for the last one.

 If SaveChanges returns MAPI_E_OBJECT_CHANGED, check whether the original object has been modified.
-If so, warn the user, who can either request that the changes overwrite the previous changes or save the object elsewhere.
-If the original object has been deleted, warn the user to give them the opportunity to save the object in another location.
+If so, warn the user, who can either request that the changes overwrite the previous changes or save the object somewhere else.
+If the original object has been deleted, warn the user to give the user the opportunity to save the object in another location.

 You cannot call SaveChanges with the FORCE_SAVE flag on an open object that has been deleted.